NFL on Thanksgiving Day: Prime time games (NFLN & NBC)

 During the time when NFL Network held the broadcast rights the prime time game, from 2007 to 2011 they gave out the "Pudding Pie Award" for MVPs.
 The award was an actual pie.
 In 2009, NFL Network gave Brandon Marshall a pumpkin pie rather than the chocolate pudding pie of the previous two years.

 NBC, which carried Thanksgiving afternoon games through 1997, did not issue an MVP award during that time.
 NBC began broadcasting the Thanksgiving prime time game in 2012, at which point the MVP award was added.
 From 2012 to 2015, the NBC award was referred to as the "Madden Thanksgiving Player-of-the-Game", honoring John Madden (who announced NBC games from 2006 to 2008).
-The award then became the Sunday Night Football on Thanksgiving Night Player of the Game in 2016.
+The award then became the "Sunday Night Football on Thanksgiving Night Player of the Game" in 2016.
 It is typically awarded to multiple players on the winning team.
 In the first few years, the award specifically went to players on both offense and defense, but in recent years, there have been no quotas for each phase.
 The winning players are presented with ceremonial game balls and, as a gesture to Madden, a cooked turkey leg.
 The 2021 award also featured a turkey leg statuette in addition to legs prepared and seasoned by local chef (and former NBC star) Emeril Lagasse.

-Madden Player of the Game (2022 to the present)
+Madden Player of the Game/Thanksgiving MVP (2022–present)

 As part of the new "John Madden Thanksgiving Celebration" branding in 2022, the league announced that each network will now select a "Madden Player of the Game", with the NFL Foundation donating $10,000 in each winner's name to a youth or high school football program of their choice.
-Turkey legs continue to be awarded to the players of the game in homage to Madden.
+Turkey legs continue to be awarded to the players of the game in homage to Madden, except for 2023 when Green Bay Packers quarterback Jordan Love was informed that there was none available.

+In 2024, the NFL rebranded the award to the "Madden Thanksgiving MVP" and unveiled a new trophy to be awarded to the MVPs from each of the three games, consisting of a granite pylon with gold-colored engraving.
+The trophy includes an undated quote from John Madden: "There's no place I'd rather be today on Thanksgiving than right here, right now, at a football game."
+(The quote is a paraphrase of a famous quote originated by Marv Levy: "Where else would you rather be, than right here, right now?")